-Born in 1944 in Amsterdam, Yoyo grew up in a nearby commuter village, with parents who were both born and raised in the East-Indies (where her grandparents had emigrated to at the beginning of the first World War) – with influences from Christianity, Buddhism, Hinduism, Islam and Pantheism.
+Born in 1944 in Amsterdam, Yoyo grew up in a nearby commuter village, with parents who were both born and raised in the East-Indies (where her grandparents had emigrated to at the beginning of the first World War) – with influences from Christianity, Buddhism, Hinduism, Islam Pantheism and Taoism.

 The divorce of her parents in 1950 left her mother with four children: she was the eldest (6), the youngest just born.

 Pain of separation

-The pain of this irreparable separation may be at the origin of her search later in life for something that could bridge seemingly irreconcilable opposites: in relationships, the world and oneself.
+The pain of this irreparable separation may be at the origin of her search later in life for something that could bridge seemingly irreconcilable opposites.

-After high school and a study of French language and literature, her work as a secretary to the director of the Modern Art Museum in The Hague led her to embracing the Arts herself: painting appeared to be a wonderful means of expression that helped her to come to terms with her existential struggle.
+After high school and a a teacher degree of French language and literature, her work as assistent to the director of the Modern Art Museum in The Hague led her to embracing the Arts herself: painting appeared to be a wonderful means of expression that helped her to come to terms with her existential struggle.

 Creativity and Passion

-After finishing Art School in Arnhem she received a scholarship for the Academia Sztuk Pięknych in Cracow and later, after having been initiated by her Guru Bhagwan Shree Rajneesh (Osho) in 1979 was awarded a first prize for European painting in Bruxelles.
+After finishing Art School in Arnhem she received a scholarship for the Academia Sztuk Pięknych in Cracow and later – after having been initiated by her spiritual teacher Bhagwan Shree Rajneesh (Osho) in 1979 – was awarded a first prize for European painting in Bruxelles.

 This is when her work with people began.
 In her painting classes she found that (chronic) physical tension often blocked creative unfolding.
-Looking for ways to relax the body she discovered holistic deep tissue massage as a means to release chronic tension and integrate undigested emotions.
+Looking for ways to relax the body she discovered deep holistic bodywork as a means to release chronic tensions and integrate undigested emotions.
 By the end of the eighties she had finished her training Postural Integration at the School for Body & Soul and started her own practice.
-After that she trained to become a Neuro-Emotional therapist and during ten years studied Mind Management with Star’s Edge in Florida.
-For 12 years she practiced the techniques she learned for liberating the conditioned mind.
+After that she trained to become a Neuro-Emotional therapist and during ten years studied Mind Management with Star’s Edge in Florida, completing the Professional and Wizard courses.

 Self unfolding and the Art of Living